piccolomini/piccolo-mini.com/README.md

-# scanissimo.github.io
+# piccolo-mini.github.io
-your friendly 3D scanner
+for the small ones